Frawaa78/AppTrack/docs/database.md

 ---

-> **Note**: Update this documentation whenever the database structure changes.
+> **Note**: This documentation reflects the current, complete database structure.
+All required columns have been added to the `applications` table.
+The provided SQL scripts in `fix_database_schema.sql` can be used to add missing columns if needed in future deployments.
+Update this documentation whenever the database structure changes.
 Include migration scripts for schema updates in production environments.